 When I started my music production journey, like most people, I had no idea which way was up.
 On top of knowing next to nothing about music theory, I had absolutely zero understanding of audio engineering.
 I just really liked listening to music and wanted to start making it.
 Discovering that you can use third-party software inside your DAW doesn't help much with the information overload.
 To get you through this, I've compiled a list of all the best plugin companies that I've come across.
 Hopefully it will provide you with a bit of confidence when making your next buying decision.
 Remember to bookmark this page so that you can refer back to it later.
 These are the companies that I believe to be the heaviest hitters in the plugin game:

-They don't make plugins, but they offer discounts on really popular ones.
+They don't make plugins, but they offer discounts on really popular plugins from other companies, and provide you with loyalty points that you can cash in for discounts.
 I always recommend referencing plugin prices here before buying from somewhere else (even the plugin company's website).

 They make the official Auto Tune, as well as other pitch and voice manipulation plugins.